neutrinojs/neutrino/packages/eslint/README.md

 ## Customization

-`neutrino-middleware-eslint` creates some conventions to make overriding the configuration easier once you are ready to make changes.
+`@neutrinojs/eslint` creates some conventions to make overriding the configuration easier once you are ready to make changes.

 ### Rules